-AUGUSTINE AND THE RESTLESS HEART (Elective Sr. Year)
+AUGUSTINE AND THE RESTLESS HEART (Grade: 12 Elective)

-Semester; 1⁄2 Credit Class of 2025: May elect to take this class second semester your senior year.
-Class of 2026 & Beyond: May elect to take this class first semester your senior year.
+Fall Semester; 1⁄2 Credit

+May elect to take this class first semester senior year.

 This course explores the life and times of St. Augustine, his spirituality, his thought, and his ministry.
 Students will dialogue with insights from St. Augustine as a way to reflect upon their own existential questions, and they will also engage critically with issues and questions that emerge from other disciplines and world events.